 This paper provides a novel game-theoretic explanation for why voluntary information-sharing arrangements in the insurance and banking industry can be self-enforcing---namely, why the information exchanges, organized as independent for-profit corporations, can count on insurance companies and banks to continue to report their private customer information to them.

-Though haggling has been the conventional way for auto retailers to sell cars, the last two decades have witnessed the systematic adoption of no-haggle prices by many large dealerships, including the largest used car dealership, Carmax.
+Though haggling has been the conventional way for auto retailers to sell cars, the last two decades have witnessed the systematic adoption of no-haggle prices by many large dealerships, including the largest new car and used car dealership chains.
 This paper develops a structural empirical model to estimate sellers' profits under posted price and haggling, and investigates how market conditions affect sellers' optimal pricing formats.
-The model incorporates a simple class of bargaining mechanisms into the standard BLP model.
-With the extension, the product-level demand system is estimated using data with only list prices, and the unobserved discounts obtainable in haggling are also recovered in the estimation.
-The counterfactual experiments based on the estimates yield a few interesting findings.
+The model incorporates a simple class of bargaining mechanisms into a standard random-coefficient discrete choice model.
+With the extension, the product-level demand system is estimated using data with only list prices, and the unobserved price discounts are also recovered in the estimation.
+The counterfactual experiments yield a few interesting findings.
 First, dealers' adopted pricing formats seem superior to the alternative ones.
 Second, dealers enjoying larger market power through vertical differentiation and carrying a large number of models are more likely to have posted price as their optimal pricing format.

 Work in Progress